I’m often asked how much to costs to travel the world.

 It’s difficult, if not impossible, to give a precise cost break-down for one year of travel, as there are just so many variables, but it is possible to give a rough ballpark idea.

-The monthly costs indicated here don’t include pre-travel expenses (insurance, initial flights, etc.) and only the costs once you are actually on the road, such as sightseeing, accommodation, and transportation.
+The monthly costs indicated here don’t include pre-travel expenses (insurance, initial flights, etc.) and only the costs incurred once you are actually on the road, such as sightseeing, accommodation, and transportation.

-If you plan to travel round the world, hitting up different continents, your flight expenses will clearly be higher.
-If you plan to go backpacking in a specific region, your costs will be lower.
+If you plan to travel round the world, hitting up different continents, your flight expenses will be higher.
+If you plan to go backpacking in a specific region, your costs will likely be lower.

 Option 1.
 Travel minimally in cheap countries